This is a sponsored conversation written by me on behalf of zzysh®. The opinions and text are all mine.

 - Open the wine you want to taste or cook with, and don’t stress about not using the whole bottle.
 Think of the dinner party possibilities.

-zzysh® technology replaces the air in the wine bottle with a highly protective atmosphere consisting of argon.
+Thus, zzysh® technology replaces the air in the wine bottle with a highly protective atmosphere consisting of argon.
 When shielded by this atmosphere plus the stopper, the wine will not oxidize.

-There will be zero loss of flavor, color, or quality!
+Therefore, there will be zero loss of flavor, color, or quality!

 For sparkling wine, the protective atmosphere consists of argon and carbon dioxide.
 This atmosphere creates pressure, which helps preserve the fizz as well as the flavor.